saya1a/Documentation/Jenkins/Questions.md

 ********************
 **Q. How do you set up notifications in Jenkins (e.g. email, Slack)**
 ************************
+To set up email notifications in Jenkins, you first need to install the Email Extension Plugin (email-ext) and configure SMTP settings under Manage Jenkins → Configure System.

+Depending on your email provider, you need to specify the SMTP server, port, and authentication details.
+For example, if using Gmail, the SMTP server is smtp.gmail.com, with port 465 (SSL) or 587 (TLS), requiring an app password for authentication.
+Once configured, you can add email notifications to your Jenkinsfile.
+A basic implementation involves using the emailext function inside the post block to send notifications upon build success or failure.

+For example, if a build fails, an email can be sent to the team with details such as the job name, build number, and a link to the console logs.

+Advanced configurations allow attaching build logs, sending emails only when specific stages fail, or using predefined email lists like $DEFAULT_RECIPIENTS to avoid hardcoding addresses.

+Additionally, you can conditionally send emails for deployment failures by wrapping deployment steps inside a try-catch block.
+By integrating email notifications effectively, teams stay informed about critical build and deployment statuses without unnecessary spam.

 **Q. How do you optimize the Jenkins pipeline?**

 Optimizing a Jenkins pipeline is crucial for improving build speed, resource utilization, and reliability.